Gruruya/nimtemplate/README.md

 Usage
 ---
-Pick a new project name, do note that the module's name has to be a valid Nim identifier, for instance it can't have a `-` in it.
+Pick a new project name, note that the resulting module's name has to be a valid Nim identifier, for instance it can't have a `-` in it.
 ```sh
 nimble prepare PROJNAME GITHUBUSER
 ```